urEverydayBagelBoi/MISChief/README.md

 ## Planned features
 - Being able to enable or disable features for servers.
 - Many major optimizations I haven't thought of yet (I'm still learning good practices ok...)
 - Whatever you can think of!
-Feel free to send ideas to @ureverydaybagelboi on Discord over DMs :)
+Feel free to send ideas to @ureverydaybagelboi on Discord over DMs :) Please send a message request via a server and tell me you're from here.
+I'm in the big Python Discord and the one for interactions.py.
+I ignore random friend requests since there's plenty of scammers around :P

 ## Setup